-Chris Denton had never ridden before and confesses he never really liked horses… that is until he and his wife Dianne decided to tick off a bucket list item and go globetrotting through the Maasai Mara in Kenya.
-What he experienced was more than he could have ever dreamed.
+Chris Denton had never ridden before and confesses he never really liked horses… that is until he and his wife Dianne decided to tick off a bucket list item and go on a Globetrotting guided ride through the Maasai Mara in Kenya.
+What he experienced was more than he could ever have dreamed.

 This is his story.